 About Heat Maps:

-Heat Maps allow you to see at a glance where the action has been taking place.
-The field is colour coded according to where the each team has had possession.
-The scale begins at Blue and the most travelled areas are indicated by Red hotspots.
 In each half the action of each team is relevant to the other teams’ possession so that you get an overall view of the game in context.

 See how these two teams compared in the first clash in September.
 Stats, heat maps and full on-ball playback.
 Awesome details I didn't see when watching the game before.